dgatf/msrc/README.md

 #### Serial telemetry

-Compatible ESC serial protocols: Hobbywing V3/V4/V5 and Kontronik
+Compatible ESC serial protocols: Hobbywing V3/V4/V5 and Kontronik (Kosmic, Kolibri, JivePro)

 Optionally a PWM signal can be generated from the RPM value in serial telemetry